-As of December 31, 2022, unrecognized compensation cost related to unvested RSUs totaled \$11.7 million.
+As of December 31, 2023, unrecognized compensation cost related to unvested RSUs totaled \$11.2 million.
 The weighted average period over which this cost is expected to be recognized is approximately two years.
-In 2022 and 2021, the total fair market value of RSUs vested was \$6.0 million and \$10.6 million, respectively.
+In 2023 and 2022, the total fair market value of RSUs vested was \$23.2 million and \$6.0 million, respectively.

-PERFORMANCE SHARES As of December 31, 2022, we have performance shares (PS) outstanding under our 2018 Omnibus Incentive Plan.
+PERFORMANCE SHARES As of December 31, 2023, we have performance shares (PS) outstanding under our 2018 Amended and Restated Omnibus Incentive Plan.
 We grant performance shares payable in stock to officers and certain other associates which vest in full over a three-year performance period.

-In 2022 and 2021, grants to officers were based on AAM's free cash flow in each of the three years of the performance period, as well as the cumulative free cash flow over the same period, adjusted based on a total shareholder return (TSR) measure.
-Additionally, during 2022, grants to certain other associates were based on AAM's three-year cumulative free cash flow.
-In 2020, grants to officers were based on AAM's three-year cumulative free cash flow.
-In 2020, grants to officers were based on AAM's three-year cumulative free cash flow.
-In 2020, grants to officers were based on AAM's three-year cumulative free cash flow, adjusted based on a TSR measure.
+In 2023, 2022 and 2021, grants to officers were based on AAM's free cash flow in each of the three years of the performance period, as well as the cumulative free cash flow over the same period, adjusted based on a total shareholder return (TSR) measure.
 The TSR metric compares our TSR over the three-year performance period relative to the TSR of our pre-defined competitor peer group.
+Additionally, during 2023 and 2022, grants to certain other associates were based on AAM's three-year cumulative free cash flow.
 Based on these free cash flow and relative TSR performance metrics, the number of performance shares that become exercisable for officers will be between 0% and 230% of the grant date amount and for other associates between 0% and 150% of the grant date amount.
 Share price appreciation and dividends paid are measured over the performance period to determine TSR.
 As these awards are settled in stock, the compensation expense is recorded ratably over the vesting period to paid-in-capital.